-One of the many permanent mysteries of Suicide is “what were they thinking and what motivations ramped them up to end their life?”
+One of the many permanent mysteries of Suicide is “what were they thinking and what motivated them to end their life?”

-Over the years, I have frequently pondered this whole issue.
-I have named this reoccurring question the state of “wonderment.”
+Though it is over two decades in the past, I frequently pondered this issue.
+I named this reoccurring phenomena “wonderment.”

-I have conjured up all manner of scenarios.
-None of them can ever be validated.
-Maybe in the END, it does not really matter.
-During those ruminations I would constantly unravel past events, dissect and restructure them.
-That is a crushing task.
+I conjure up all manner of scenarios.
+None of them can ever be validated and in the end, it does not matter to anyone but me.
+During these ruminations, I will unravel past events, dissect and restructure them.
+At times, this is a crushing process.

-In the beginning I wrote many of these thoughts down, and filed them away in a physical folder labeled “To be resolved.”
-Today, the folder is stuffed away yet its content are permanently stored in my memory.
+In the beginning, I wrote many of these thoughts down, and filed them away in a physical folder labeled “To be resolved.”
+Today, the folder is tucked away yet some of its content is still resident in my memory.

-Presently, I have turned to writing summaries in hopes of encouraging new survivors.
-For some survivors (but not all of us,) this rumination process brings a layer of PEACE.
-It could simply be knowing that I am not alone in this struggle.
-If I ever go back to that original folder today, I would relabel it “All I can ever know.”
+As time passed, I resorted to writing summaries in hopes of encouraging new survivors.
+For some survivors, these ruminations have brought a level of PEACE.
+It could simply be knowing that one is not alone in this struggle.
+If I were to dig that original folder out today, I would relabel it “All I can ever know.”

-I was fortunate to have three friends that were professional counselors (two of them PhDs.)
-In addition I have met and conferred with hundreds of survivors in face to face support groups.
-In the end this is just another area where we could find disagreement . . . some for and some against rumination.
+I was fortunate to have three friends that were professional counselors (two of them Doctorates.)
+In addition, I have met and conferred with hundreds of survivors in face to face support groups over a couple of decades.
+In the end, this is just another area where we could find disagreement . . . some for and some against rumination.

-There is absolutely certain aspects of any particularly suicide that would be best avoided, since nothing good can come of the effort.
+There are certain aspects of any suicide that would best be avoided, since little can come from the effort.
 Things like witnessing or being the one to discover the suicide.
-Some successfully regain emotional balance, even in these situations.
+There are aspects in any suicide that would best be avoided, when trying to regain emotional balance, in the after period.

 Reality is tough to face up to . . . yet unavoidable.
-I personally don’t see how it can be locked away in your memory, without seeping out from time to time.
+I personally fail to see how it can be locked away in your memory, and not seep out from time to time.
 I have encountered individuals coming to support groups that put off getting help for decades.
-And, I am convinced that some will go to their grave in this state.
+And, I am certain that some will go to their grave in this state.
 SAD